 - details of any other benefits received

-The online claim initially asks you some gateway questions and you need to answer these carefully as otherwise you may wrongly rule yourself in or out of UC.
+You need to answer the questions carefully as otherwise you may wrongly rule yourself in or out of UC.

 You can correct any mistakes you make on the online claim as you go through this and you should check it carefully before you submit it at the end.
 You cannot save the form and return to it later so make sure you have enough time to complete it.
 It would be best to allow yourself plenty of time to do this perhaps an hour or more if your situation is complex or if you are not confident with computers.
 In Coventry City libraries you can book to use a computer free for up to 2 hours and in Birmingham City libraries you can book a one hour computer session.